 A life without numbers is difficult.
-Numbers have influenced our daily routine in such a way that almost everything we handle depends on numbers.
+Numbers influence our daily routine in such a way that almost everything we handle depends on numbers.
 The mobile numbers, time, money, dates, years and so on.
 Numbers can be of different types, such as integers, natural numbers, whole numbers, odd or even numbers, prime numbers, composite numbers, rational numbers etc. Here, two different classes of numbers are explained.
 They are odd or even numbers and another class is prime or composite numbers.

-Integers are a set of numbers which do not have fractional part, they can be positive, negative or zero.
+Integers are a set of numbers which do not have a fractional part, they can be positive, negative or zero.

 Integers which are divisible by 2 are known as even numbers.
 In other words, numbers whose unit place is 0, 2,4,6,8 are divisible by 2 and such numbers are even numbers.

 In contrast, to even numbers, integers which are not divisible by 2 are known as odd numbers.
 They have 1, 3,5,7,9 at their unit place.